mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 In this exercise, we will be replacing the hard coded data that we added in previous exercises, with data fetched from server.

-For fetching data from server, we are going to use the [fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) method that is natively available in most modern browsers.
-In our app, we use the [ember-fetch](https://github.com/ember-cli/ember-fetch) ember addon that uses a polyfill for fetch method, in browsers that don't support the fetch method.
+To fetch data from the server, we are going to use the [fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) method that is natively available in most modern browsers.
+In our app, we use the [ember-fetch](https://github.com/ember-cli/ember-fetch) ember addon that uses a polyfill fetch method, in browsers that don't support the fetch method.
 You can find more info about browser support for fetch method [here](https://caniuse.com/#feat=fetch).

 We will be creating/editing the following files: